geometalab/osmaxx/docs/deployment.md

 To deploy to production server:

-* Clone the repository
+1. Clone the repository, Details see [Project repository](git-repository.md).
+2. Link production configuration for docker-compose, Details see [Docker container bootstrapping](../README.md#initializationdocker-container-bootstrapping).
-* Build the containers
+3. Build the containers
-* Add a system startup script running `docker-compose up`
+4. Add a system startup script running `docker-compose up`
+5. Start the containers